 - Remove the final batch of browned venison to the bowl with the first batch.
 Add the remaining olive oil and the onions to the Instant Pot.
 Cook, stirring occasionally, until the onions begin to soften, about 6 minutes.

 - Add the garlic to the Instant Pot and stir for a minute until fragrant.

 - Next, stir in the flour and cook until lightly browned—about two minutes.
 Add the tomato paste, wine, broth, bay leaves, thyme, and venison, along with any juices from the meat in the bowl.

-- Add the beef broth and use a spoon to scrape the brown bits from the bottom of the pan.
+- Add the chicken broth and use a spoon to scrape the brown bits from the bottom of the pan.